kennysmithed/oels2022/oels_practical_wk8.md

 - A short version with a small number of trials.
 The code for this is in `confederate_priming.html` and `confederate_priming.js`, and the URL will be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/confederate_priming/confederate_priming.html if your directory structure is as suggested in previous weeks.
 This is the code I will start with in the explanation below.
 - A full-length version with a large number of trials (100+).
 The code for this is in `confederate_priming_readfromcsv.html` and `confederate_priming_readfromcsv.js`, and the URL should be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/confederate_priming/confederate_priming_readfromcsv.html.
 If you want a longer demo you can run this, but the main purpose of including the second version is to show you how a long trial list can be read in from a CSV file.

-Picture selection trials in our implementation work in essentially the same was as picture selection trials in the perceptual learning experiment, using the `audio-button-response` plugin.
+Picture selection trials in our implementation work in essentially the same way as picture selection trials in the perceptual learning experiment, using the `audio-button-response` plugin.
 Picture description trials are a series of `html-button-response` trials (with the participant clicking on a mic button to start and stop recording), with some additional infrastructure to handle recording audio.
-Picture selection trials involve presenting two side-by-side images, one highlighted with a green box, and it turns out it is easier to do this using the `html-button-response` plugin than it is using the `image-button-response` plugin.
+Picture description trials involve presenting two side-by-side images, one highlighted with a green box, and it turns out it is easier to do this using the `html-button-response` plugin than it is using the `image-button-response` plugin - this is explained below!

-We also simulate the confederate preparing to speak and making a selection based on the participant's productions by inserting variable-duration "waiting for partner" screens.
+We also simulate the confederate preparing to speak and making a selection based on the participant's productions by inserting variable-duration delays at appropriate points.
+The full experiment also included disfluencies etc (you can see some of the sound files for those if you go digging in the `sounds` folder) but we'll keep it simple here.

-The code therefore uses plugins you are already familiar with - the main new addition to the code is some functions which record audio, but you don't actually need to know how this works (although the code is there for you to look if you are interested).
+The code therefore uses plugins you are already familiar with - the main new addition to the code is some functions which record audio, but you don't actually need to know how this works (although the code is there for you to look if you are interested), and a bit of trickery to get two images displayed side by side as a stimulus (which is actually quite easy).

 ### Loading the code for recording audio